chznbaum/the-mom-bot/README.md

     heroku git:remote -a YOUR-APP-NAME
     ```

-13. Prior to deploying your application to Heroku, remove `config.js` from your `.gitignore` file.
-This is temporary so your app will have access to those variables.
-You will include it again in your `.gitignore` file after completing this step.
-Deploy your application to Heroku:
+13. Deploy your application to Heroku:

     ```bash
     git add .
     git commit -am "add project files"
     git push heroku master
+    ```

+14. Include your authentication variables as environmental variables in your Heroku installation.
+You can do this in the terminal like this:

+    ```bash
+    heroku config:set CONSUMER_KEY=...
+CONSUMER_SECRET=...
+ACCESS_TOKEN=...
+ACCESS_TOKEN_SECRET=...
     ```

 14. By default, Heroku apps use [web dynos](https://devcenter.heroku.com/articles/dynos).
 A Procfile has been included to instruct a worker dyno to be used to run your app instead.
 As an extra precaution, you can correct the dynos used in your terminal like this: